pivotal-cf/docs-pks/nsxt-create-objects.hbs.md

 ##<a id='overview'></a>Overview

-Installing VMware Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX requires the creation of NSX IP blocks for Kubernetes node and pod networks, as well as a Floating IP Pool from which you can assign routable IP addresses to cluster resources.
+Installing {{  vars.product_full }} on vSphere with NSX requires the creation of NSX IP blocks for Kubernetes node and pod networks, as well as a Floating IP Pool from which you can assign routable IP addresses to cluster resources.

 Create separate NSX IP Blocks for the [node networks](./nsxt-prepare-env.html#nodes-ip-block) and the [pod networks](./nsxt-prepare-env.html#pods-ip-block), with subnets of size 256 (/16) for both nodes and pods.